gbdev/homebrewhub/README.md

 ### GET `/entry/<entry-slug>.json`

-Get the "game.json" manifest for the game with the given slug identifier, providing every information available in the database about the entry.
+Get the game manifest for the game with the given slug identifier, providing every information available in the database about the entry.
 Here's a quick overview on how it's built:

 - `title` - Full name of the game
 - `slug` - A unique string identifier for a game